roman-ks/maze-generator/ReadMe.md

 2. Create list of nodes, make each node aware of its neighbors according to the matrix from step 1.

 3. Select entrance and exit nodes

+Next steps differ for each implementation

+### Naive generator

 4. Add entrance node to the list of `visited nodes`.